dhanishgajjar/vscode-icons/README.md

 ## How to Install

 **Mac OS:** Copy the `.icns` file you'd like to use.
 Find VS Code in your Applications folder, right click the icon and select `Get Info`.
 Click the icon in the top right corner so that a blue highlight appears around it. `⌘ + V` to past the new icon in.
 It may take a few restarts of VS Code for the icon to take.

+If for some reason that doesn't work, then dragging the `.icns` to the icon (in the top left) of the info pane, until you see the green plus sign and then dropping it works.

 ### [Xcode](https://developer.apple.com) by @apple